5 Tips for Better Surfing

 *In that video I keep mentioning OSP… it’s now the Surf Athlete Program You’ll learn all sorts of hip love in the Surf Athlete Program

 Squat to Prime the Lower Body for Surfing

 Can you squat?
 Unloaded ass to grass deep squat, like you were dropping a bowel movement in the bushes?
 What about squatting under load, like a front squat, and maintaining alignment and joint control?
 The squat is a fundamental movement pattern for the human body.
 Layer on a few decades of sitting at a desk and some lower body joint injuries, the beautiful squat becomes problematic and at times painful.
 This is a problem because of the body and joint positions required from the body when surfing.
 No, a surf stance isn’t squat, but a squat does train the ankle joint, knee, hip, and spine through full ranges of motion, and that is damn helpful to you as a surfer.
 Dial-in your squats, here’s how.

 Healthy Spine, Healthy Life, Happy Surfing

-You’re only as young as your spine is healthy is a pretty spot on accurate saying.
-If you’ve had a bout of back pain you know how debilitating it can be.
+You’re only as young as your spine is healthy is a pretty spot-on accurate saying.
+If you’ve had about of back pain you know how debilitating it can be.
 Keep your spine healthy, mobile, and strong.
-Surfing requires full expression of movement from the spine: flexion, extension, and rotation.
-If you get locked up from too much time staring at iphones, or gravity bearing down on you at a desk, your spine loses it’s movement capacity.
-This is no good for higher level surfing, or pain free surfing.
-Part of your repetoire of body maintenance and training should be dedicate to making sure your spine moves well, and strengthening the supporting musculature.
+Surfing requires a full expression of movement from the spine: flexion, extension, and rotation.
+If you get locked up from too much time staring at iPhones, or gravity bearing down on you at a desk, your spine loses its movement capacity.
+This is no good for higher-level surfing or pain-free surfing.
+Part of your repertoire of body maintenance and training should be dedicated to making sure your spine moves well and strengthening the supporting musculature.